 Relatively minor changes have been made to the reporting current events exceptions to copyright infringement and, notably, the position in respect of press publications and hyperlinks, which has been the subject of recent CJEU case law,7 and which has been taken a step further by Article 15 of the CDSM Directive, is not addressed by the 2019 Act.

 An unusual amendment to the 2000 Act is the insertion of sections 16A and 16B which grant jurisdiction to the Circuit Court and District Court, respectively, to “hear and determine intellectual property claims.”
 An “intellectual property claim” is defined in the 2019 Act as any proceedings etc. under the 2000 Act, the Patents Act 1992, the Trade Marks Act 1996 or the Industrial Designs Act 2001 subject, however, to a number of key sections of those Acts being excluded from the definition.
-Crucially, in the case of patents trade marks and registered designs, the main sections providing for infringement and revocation actions are excluded.
-This amendment is therefore unlikely to have a significant impact on the enforcement of rights under those Acts.
-The 2000 Act, moreover, has always defined “appropriate court” by reference to the monetary jurisdictions of the Circuit Court, District Court and High Court.
-It is possible, nevertheless, that this amendment might encourage the use of those courts and could be the first of a number of measures aimed at facilitating more streamlined access to the courts for intellectual property claims.
+Crucially, in the case of patents the sections providing for infringement and revocation actions are excluded, save for a peculiar carve out which now allows the lower courts to hear an action for infringement of a published application, and in the case of trade marks actions involving validity are excluded.
+Finally, proceedings in respect of copyright and registered designs have been possible in the lower courts prior to this amendment.
+In practice, therefore, the amendment is likely to have a limited impact.
+Looking forward, further measures aimed at facilitating access to the lower courts for intellectual property claims may be warranted.

 A somewhat curious provision is the new 375(1)(b) of the 2000 Act which grants to a person lawfully issuing to the public copies of a work (or lawfully communicating to the public the work) the same rights as the rightsowner in respect of an infringement of copyright.
 Section 375 falls in Chapter 2 (Rights Management Information) of Part VIII (Technological Protection Measures) of the 2000 Act, and yet on its face purports to extend copyright enforcement rights, generally, to a potentially wider cohort of people than owners and exclusive licensees.